leadweedy/FGA-docs/Troubleshooting.md

 ## Where's 'Script Mode', Lottery, FP, Support Image Maker?
 The app automatically detects which script can be run on the current screen.
 It will show the relevant option when you click on the PLAY button.
+Support Image Maker shows up as a button on the bottom-left corner of the popup if you click on the PLAY button on the support screen.

 ## Where's the PLAY button?
 The PLAY button only appears when you switch your phone to horizontal mode, for example when you start FGO.
 If it still doesn't appear you can try a combination of stopping and starting accessibility and force-closing FGA until it appears.